tokkonopapa/WordPress-IP-Geo-Block/_drafts/2016-04-27-confession-on-224.md

 development environment on my local PC as follows:

 - Multisite of both "top-directory" and "sub-directories"
-- Multisite of "sub-domain" by Virtual Host
+- Multisite of "sub-domain" with Virtual Host configuration
 - SSL by [self-signed certificate][SELF-SSL]
 - Verious versions of PHP